Udmurt

 sg

-‘Petja ate an apple.’
+‘Petja ate the apple.’

 Valency pattern: